KateMcGuane/spill_the_beans/TESTING.md

 ## Lighthouse Report

 Google's Lightouse was used to test the performance, accessibility, best practices ad SEO of the site.
+In order to adhere to best practices, these tests were performed in an incognito window.

 ### Desktop Results